pocketchange/pocketchange-ios-sdk/README.md

 <img src="https://raw.github.com/pocketchange/pocketchange-ios-sdk/master/docs/images/step3-7.png" alt="Other Linker Flags" />

+## Step 4: Integrate the SDK into Your Application

-### 6. Edit Your Application's Info.plist
+### 1. Edit Your Application's Info.plist
 In your application's Info.plist file (typically named `<application name>-Info.plist`), add a row of type string whose key is `com.pocketchange.pocketchange-ios-sdk.APIKey` and whose value is the API key you obtained in step 1.

 If you have not already configured an appropriate display name for your application, search for `CFBundleDisplayName` in your plist file and change the value in the highlighted row to an appropriate user-facing name.
 The SDK uses your application's `CFBundleDisplayName` when referencing your application in user interface components.

 Also, _**make sure**_ that your application's Info.plist lists Portrait as one of the _Supported Interface Orientations_.
 For more information see the known issue [Keyboard Orientation in Landscape Apps](#keyboard-orientation-in-landscape-apps).

-## Step 4: Integrate the SDK into Your Application
+### 2. Add the Pocket Change SDK method calls

 In your application delegate, import the `PocketChangeSDK.h` header:
 ```objective-c
 #import "PocketChangeSDK.h"